-We mapped CpG sites to their respective genes using annotation for Illumina’s EPIC methylation arrays[36] to generate a list of CpGs for targeted methylation analysis.
+We mapped CpG sites to their respective genes using annotation for Illumina’s 850K methylation arrays[36] to generate a list of CpGs for targeted methylation analysis.
 Then, a subset of CpG sites was selected based upon the 7,136 genes found to be differentially expressed when vapers are compared to controls in the RNA-seq data.
-Finally, we repeated the FDR p-value adjustment for multiple testing using bacon[37]-corrected p-values.
+Finally, we repeated the FDR adjustment for multiple testing using bacon[37]-corrected p-values (FDR < ##).
 Secondly, we conducted another targeted analysis which included only the CpG sites which were annotated to the genes found in the Gene Ontologies[38] for “inflammatory response”, “immune system process”, “immune response”, and “cilium”.
 This search also included CpG sites annotated to the AHRR gene, which has been the subject of tobacco-related research.[39]
-We again repeated the FDR p-value adjustment for only the CpG sites associated with these genes.
+We again repeated the FDR p-value adjustment for only the CpG sites associated with these genes (FDR < ##). .

 Results